omnivector-solutions/jobbergate/jobbergate-docs/docs/source/developer_guide/integration_testing.md

 `slurm-fake-nfs` directory in the `jobbergate-composed` subproject.
 You can look in this directory after the job completes execution to check the results.

-You will need to verify that jobs are being submitted correctly vai the following steps:
+You will need to verify that jobs are being submitted correctly via the following steps:

 - Submit the job through the CLI
 - Verify that the agent submitted the job